 Milton is a somewhat small town located in the state of Vermont.
 With a population of 10,829 people and two constituent neighborhoods, Milton is the eighth largest community in Vermont.

-Milton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Milton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Milton is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Milton who work in office and administrative support (13.19%), management occupations (8.63%), and healthcare (6.21%).
+There are especially a lot of people living in Milton who work in office and administrative support (13.20%), management occupations (8.63%), and healthcare (6.21%).

 Also of interest is that Milton has more people living here who work in computers and math than 95% of the places in the US.